 Here are the major differences between the Leaping Bunny standard and the Choose Cruelty Free standard:

 Despite these differences, both standards are strong and both provide good assurance that certified companies do not test on animals at any stage of product development.

-Acknowledgments The author, Jean Knight, is extremely grateful to Leaping Bunny and to Choose Cruelty Free for reviewing the article for accuracy and for providing corrections and insights.
-Any remaining errors are the author's alone.
+Acknowledgments We are grateful to Leaping Bunny and to Choose Cruelty Free for reviewing the article for accuracy and for providing corrections and insights.
+Any remaining errors are ours alone.